 Sterilisation technicians are a vital part of the health care and social assistance sectors and play a crucial role in maintaining the cleanliness and sterility of medical instruments and equipment, which is essential for patient safety.

 The HLT37015 Certificate III in Sterilisation Services and HLT47015 Certificate IV in Sterilisation Services qualifications were last reviewed in 2015.
-Since then, current practise, standards and technology have evolved significantly.
-This project aims to align training with updated regulatory and safety requirements, including AS/NZS 4187:2014, and to help create clearer career pathways and improve course content and consistency to ensure training supports the existing and future workforce.
+Since then, current practice, standards and technology have evolved significantly.
+This project aims to align training with updated regulatory and safety requirements, including AS5369:2023, and to help create clearer career pathways and improve course content and consistency to ensure training supports the existing and future workforce.

 This is a 12-month project that is expected to be completed by June 2026.